|

 alcohol (5 per cent) and government horses being given special roles

 in parliament (10 per cent) were among the least favoured.
+Historian

 Julian Richards said: "The fact so many Brits would vote for